akun-n/instagram/README.md

-# instagram
+Project for Instagram testing

-A copy of instagram page for educational purposes only
+Educational purposes only